pck2002/custom-fundamental-stock-screen/README.md

 Wanted to sort stocks by P/T ratio (Price to Taxes Paid Ratio) - a cousin of the P/E ratio (Price to Earnings Ratio).
 The fact that I need to write this script for this screen may indicate that's probably not the most in demand ratio.
 I hope to include rolling totals/averages/changes - 3 year total net income to 3 year total spend on share repurchases paid - in the future.
-Short story even shorter, I couldn't find any free screens to do this so I decided to make a rough go of one myself.
+Short story even shorter, I couldn't find any free screens with a P/T ratio so I decided to make a rough go of one myself.
 It still needs work but here's what I have so far:

 project contains: